• Blogs

 Simple Explanation

 In simple words, EIP-7685 introduces a multi-purpose Execution Layer (EL) in Ethereum.
-It will differ from the current EL, which has limited and specific functions.
+It differs from the current EL, which has limited and specific functions.
 After EIP-7685, the EL can handle various requests and tasks.
 The necessity behind additional EL-triggered actions lies in the rapid increase in smart contract-controlled actions on Ethereum.

 EIP-7702